vinnylawlor/usefulscripts/docs/FX Trading/FX_Trading_Terms_README.md

 ```

 ## 3. Mix Blotter and Block
 A **hybrid session** combining a live blotter with block-trade capabilities in one interface.
+Refers to a hybrid trading session where both blotter-style trade monitoring and block trade execution capabilities are available.
+- Allows traders to handle both high-frequency, smaller trades and occasional large block trades within the same interface.
+- Useful for portfolio managers executing both routine hedging trades and large strategic trades.
+- Supports workflow efficiency by consolidating trade types into a single system.
 - Single pane of glass for day-to-day flow and large tickets.

 ```mermaid